Finland in World War II: Interim peace

 The period of peace following the Winter War was widely regarded in Finland as temporary, even when peace was announced in March 1940.
 A period of frantic diplomatic efforts and rearmament followed.
-The Soviet Union kept up intense pressure on Finland, thereby hastening the Finnish efforts to improve the security of the country.
+The Soviet Union maintained intense pressure on Finland, thereby hastening Finland's efforts to improve the country's security.

-Defensive arrangements were attempted with Sweden and the United Kingdom, but the political and military situation in the context of the Second World War rendered these efforts fruitless.
+Defensive arrangements were attempted with Sweden and the United Kingdom, but the political and military situation during the Second World War rendered these efforts fruitless.
 Finland then turned to Nazi Germany for military aid.
 As the German offensive against the Soviet Union (Operation Barbarossa) approached, the cooperation between the two countries intensified.
 German troops arrived in Finland and took up positions, mostly in Lapland, from where they would invade the Soviet Union.